schachdavid/plant-data/readme.md

 ## Scripts

-The following scripts provide features to to process and visualize the plant data.
+The following scripts provide features to process and visualize the plant data.
 Make sure you have node 16 or higher installed.
 Setup:

 ```bash